cjsommer/cjsommer.github.io/_posts/2015-12-29-slow-running-query-where-do-i-begin.md

 <img class="alignnone size-full wp-image-1188 " src="/img/2015/12/slowquery_3.png" alt="" />

 But that's not the coolest part.
-Richie Rump (<a href="http://www.jorriss.net/" target="_blank">B</a>|<a href="https://twitter.com/Jorriss" target="_blank">T</a>) has built an online tool that will parse your statistics output and give you a friendlier view of the data.
+Richie Rump (<a href="http://www.jorriss.net/" target="_blank">B</a> &#124; <a href="https://twitter.com/Jorriss" target="_blank">T</a>) has built an online tool that will parse your statistics output and give you a friendlier view of the data.
 The URL for this awesome tool is <a href="http://statisticsparser.com/index.html#" target="_blank">StatisticsParser</a>.
 All you have to do is to paste the statistics output from the SSMS message box and hit the parse button and whala...a nice display of the query statistics.
 This isn't a great example because the query I used is pretty simple, but hopefully you get the idea.

 <img class="alignnone size-full wp-image-1191 " src="/img/2015/12/img_5682c8128e7e8.png" alt="" />